Coastal Pacific: Route and stations

-The train runs daily between Christchurch and Picton, stopping at Rangiora, Kaikoura, and Blenheim along the Main North Line.
+The train runs daily between Christchurch and Picton, stopping at Rangiora, Kaikōura, and Blenheim along the Main North Line.
 It was introduced on Sunday, 25 September 1988 and takes 5 hours 20 minutes.

 Rolling stock

-The initial rolling stock for the Coastal Pacific consisted of the last three originals Southerner day carriages.
+The initial rolling stock for the Coastal Pacific consisted of the last three original Southerner day carriages.
 They were refurbished to the same design as the three AO class carriages on the TranzAlpine and the sole Connoisseur carriage.
-Two carriages seated 51 each in the seats designed by Addington Workshops, which were reupholstered and re-arranged, alcove-style, around tables.
-The third carriage became a 31-seat servery/observation carriage fitted out similarly to its TranzAlpine counterpart, but with detail differences in the buffet counter area.
+Two carriages seated 51 each in seats designed by Addington Workshops, which were reupholstered and re-arranged, alcove-style, around tables.
+The third carriage became a 31-seat servery and observation carriage fitted out similarly to its TranzAlpine counterpart, but with detail differences in the buffet counter area.
 An FM class guards van was fitted with an 11-kW petrol generator at the handbrake end for power and baggage duties.

 The new Coastal Pacific became a favourite with travellers, but it did not attract the same level of popularity as the TranzAlpine.
 In 1993, a "backpackers" car (a former red Picton – Greymouth car with luggage space at one end) was introduced, for a cheaper option.
 This premise proved popular, as did adding five freight wagons authorised to travel at 100 km/h conveying priority freight for the North Island or deep South.

 In the early 1990s, the carriages were equipped with pressure ventilation like the Bay Express carriages and the TranzAlpine rear observation carriage.